Nail-biting, isn't it?

 The cultists, who had yet to explore the final room, had only moments before the Desert Falcons swept down onto them.
 Holy words lit the room with burning light, and shrieking lightning left the remnants of the erstwhile necromancers blasted against the walls.
 Her allies slain, and the surprise lost, the lamia fled even further into the lost tomb.
 And once more, the Desert Falcons followed.

 It was in the final room that we found deadly opposition, in the form of two golems.
 The arena split the party, and left Umaya and Ra'ana each desperately battling their own opponents.
 Mustafa blessed their blades, and lent strength to their sword arms, but it was nearly in vain as Ra'ana fell to the lamia's spear, and Umaya collapsed just after scattering her clockwork enemy to the far corners of the room.
-Even the archer who had come with us fell to the bloody fists of the mithril golem.
+Even the archer who had come with them fell to the bloody fists of the mithril golem.

 Before the lamia could deliver the deathblow, though, fire lit in Mustafa's eyes, and he hurled a ball of molten brass into her chest.
 The ball exploded, and the lamia fell to the floor, her lifeless eyes staring up at the roof.
 Moloch, one eye on the murderous construct, leaped down to heal Umaya, pouring the last of his wand's precious magic into her wounds.
 Once she was back on her feet, it only took a single swing of her falchion to dispatch the final foe.
 With a soft prayer to his goddess, Mustafa poured life back into Ra'ana, and she stood strong once more... though perhaps with a few more scars to add to her impressive collection.